cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 The ***provider chain*** achieves this through the following approach:
 - The provider Staking module is notifying the CCV module when any unbonding operation is initiated.
-  This is done through [Staking hooks](https://docs.cosmos.network/v0.44/modules/staking/06_hooks.html), i.e., operations registered by the CCV module to be execute when a certain event has occurred within the provider Staking module
-  (for more details, see the [Interfacing Other Modules](./technical_specification.md#interfacing-other-modules) section).
   As a result, the CCV module maps all the unbonding operations to the corresponding VSCs.
-  > Note that it is not necessary for the provider Staking module to notify the initiation of validator unbonding operations, since the CCV module can obtain this information from the validator updates received from the provider Staking module (i.e., by comparing to the previous batch of validator updates).
 - When the CCV module registers maturity notifications for a VSC from all consumer chains, it notifies the provider Staking module of the maturity of all unbonding operations mapped to this VSC.
   This enables the provider Staking module to complete the unbonding operations only when they reach maturity on both the provider chain and on all the consumer chains.